jsilland/sutro/README.md

 ## Requirements

+Sutro is a Go application and requires a Go development toolchain to be installed.

 Sutro requires users to provision an application on the Strava website.
 Please see [this page](http://developers.strava.com/docs/getting-started/#account) for details.
 Once you have an application, you will need its id and secret to authenticate.

+Finally, Sutro uses Go Swagger to generate the client code [installed](https://goswagger.io/install.html)

 ## Compiling